vega/altair/doc/user_guide/marks/geoshape.rst

 alt.Scale(type='quantize')
 ```

-The `quantize` methode can also be used in combination with `nice`.
+The `quantize` method can also be used in combination with `nice`.
 This will "nice"
 the domain before applying quantization.
 As such:

 ```python